JMBurley/Rules_of_Data_Science/README.md

   Cleaning is, for most of us, an unfortunate chore (happy to have it done but rarely happy about doing it) and framing part of our data science workflow as "cleaning" creates an aversion that is harmful.

-  "Cleaning" implies that the cleaned data is sole result, that the data starting off dirty was an aberrant mistake and if we could get a genie to magic up clean data with no human memory of how it was cleaned we could be more productive data scientists focused on the "real work".
+  "Cleaning" implies that the cleaned data is the sole result, that the data starting off dirty was an aberrant mistake and if we could get a genie to magic up clean data with no human memory of how it was cleaned we could be more productive data scientists focused on the "real work".

   But data cleaning is selectively choosing and applying tranformations to create the best possible MECE dataset for downstream analysis and models.
 And that is anything but trivial, it's the foundation for decision-making (recall we are really decision scientists).
 Doing that means understanding the data, and considered that way it is obvious that "cleaning" isn't a menial chore but one of the most important parts of getting a good model.
-That's an important mindset change that make you more attentive and happier when doing it.
+That's an important mindset change that makes you more attentive and happier when doing it.

   Data cleaning is therefore data understanding (and all the actions you take after understanding the data) and you can't possibly skip "understanding" when doing data science.

   There are some important corollaries to knowing that cleaning is about understanding the dataset:
    - knowledge of the data is as important as the transformations applied, document those important pieces of provenance and data-gotchas;
    - every choice made in data cleaning should be documented;
-   - cleaning transforms are as important as feature engineering transforms (they should be reusable and well-commented).
+   - cleaning transforms are as important as feature engineering transforms (they should be reusable, well-commented, and tested).

    PS.
 It is tempting to demarcate data cleaning as bug catching (removing outliers, bad columns, and imputing missing data), and not diagnostic analystics or deep understanding of data.
 To be clear, this rule asserts that there is a continuous chain of understanding from finding outliers to creating features that should not be conceptually split into disparate chunks.
 Rather than data cleaning I'd suggest talking about discrete tasks (eg. find outliers).
 </details>